horacio9a/mfc-node/README.md

 Requirements
 ============
 1. [Node.js](https://nodejs.org/download/release/) used to run mfc-node, hence the name. (tested with node v8.1.3)
-2. [Livestreamer](https://github.com/chrippa/livestreamer/releases) last version 1.12.2 can bi installed like python module with 'pip install livestreamer==1.12.2'
+2. [Livestreamer](https://github.com/chrippa/livestreamer/releases) last version 1.12.2 It's best to be in C:/Livestreamer
-3. [Streamlink](https://github.com/streamlink/streamlink) last version 0.9.0 can bi installed like python module with 'pip install streamlink==0.9.0'
+3. [Streamlink](https://github.com/streamlink/streamlink) last version 0.9.0 better to install it independently (not in python)
+4. [ffmpeg](https://ffmpeg.zeranoe.com/builds/) must be a last version somewere in the path.

 Setup
 =====